jayeshkhattar/Tic-Tac-Toe/README.md

 ## CONCLUSION
-Every game menace plays four moves or fewer than four moves.
-The menace's likelihood of winning or drawing improves by 5 percent for every 50,000 games.
-The proportion of games that finish in a tie was 36 percent, whereas the number of games in which the menace wins increase dramatically as the number of trainings increases.
-This is because the menace becomes increasingly intelligent after many trainings, resulting in the player winning less.
+Based on the available information, we can conclude that the Menace algorithm is a promising approach for playing games with a limited number of moves.
+Menace's performance improves significantly with more training, as it becomes increasingly intelligent and more adept at winning games.
+Specifically, the Menace algorithm's likelihood of winning or drawing increases by 5 percent for every 50,000 games played.
+While a significant proportion of Menace's games end in a tie, the number of games that Menace wins increases dramatically as its training progresses.

+Therefore, Menace's ability to learn and adapt to new challenges suggests that it could be an effective approach for game-playing tasks in a wide range of applications.

 ## REFERENCES
 <br>